 • Greek Condensed Roman

-* PMD also created custom alphabets for clients which are not listed here.
+* PMD also created custom alphabets for clients that are not listed here.
 The Monument Lettering Center is interested in acquiring old PMD catalogs, if you have any you are willing donate or lend out for scanning, please contact the MLC.